Long rifle: Evolution

-In 1792 the US Army began to modify the long rifle, shortening the barrel length to 42 inches in their 1792 contract rifle.
-The Lewis and Clark expedition carried an even shorter 33-36 inch barrelled rifle, similar to the Harpers Ferry Model 1803 which began production six months after Lewis visited the arsenal.
+In 1792 the US Army began to modify the long rifle, shortening the barrel length to 42 in in their 1792 contract rifle.
+The Lewis and Clark Expedition carried an even shorter 33-36 in rifle, similar to the Harpers Ferry Model 1803 which began production six months after Lewis visited the arsenal.
 The Model 1803 resembles what became the 'plains rifle'.

 The "plains rifle" or "Hawken rifle" was a shorter rifle more suitable for carrying on horseback.
 It was popular among mountain men and North American fur trappers in the 19th century.
-The Hawken brothers (Samuel and Jacob) were one of a number of famous gunsmiths active in St. Louis in the 1830s-1860s.
-Many renowned gunsmiths such as Horace (H.E.)
-Dimick and J. P. Gemmer produced powerful and portable "short" rifles for the Rocky Mountain fur trade, overland exploration, and the transcontinental immigrant trains.
+The Hawken brothers (Samuel and Jacob) were two of a number of famous gunsmiths active in St. Louis in the 1830s–1860s.
+Many renowned gunsmiths such as Horace (H. E.) Dimick and J. P. Gemmer produced powerful and portable "short" rifles for the Rocky Mountain fur trade, overland exploration, and the transcontinental immigrant trains.
 The plains rifle combined accuracy with portability in a more compact package than the extreme long guns from which it had evolved.
 The Hawken rifle evolved from the long rifle for use against larger, more dangerous game encountered in the American West.
 For firing heavier and larger diameter bullets with heavier powder loads, the barrel wall thickness was necessarily increased for strength, and the barrel of the Hawken was shortened to keep the weight manageable, making the rifle heavier and less slim than the long rifle.
 However, many plains rifles were bored around the smaller .40 calibre range for medium-game hunting.